jannes-m/velo/README.md

 velo
 ====

 **velo** is an R package which provides bicycle-related calculations frequently used by bike enthusiasts.
-Until now many of these functions are spread over the web, are unreliable mostly due to insufficient documentation and/or do not exist.
+So far many of these functions are spread over the web.
+These are often unreliable and/or intransparent mostly due to insufficient documentation.
 The main goals of the velo-package are:

 -   Bring together the most important bicycle-related calculations in a well-documented, transparent and reproducible manner.
 So far, **velo** lets you compute:
     1.  chain lengths.
     2.  the optimal combination of teeths for fixie bikes.
     3.  spoke lenghts.
     4.  the trail.
 -   Make them interactively usable via RShiny Apps (see the sibling [velo\_apps](https://github.com/jannes-m/velo_apps) repository).

 You can install the latest development version from github with